ndcn/omicser/GOVERNENCE_draft.md

 * [Damien Olivier](http://github.com/) Full-time developer (hire in progress)

-Our _Lead_ Developer is also the Head Maintainer of this repository, [Rico Derks](https://github.com/ricoderks) will additionally delegate tasks, communicate proactively with the Science and Tech project lead and other stakeholders.
-They have the responsibility, to ensure that pull requests, issues, etc are handled in a timely manner.
+Our _Lead_ Developer, [Rico Derks](https://github.com/ricoderks), is also the Head Maintainer of this repository.
+He will additionally delegate tasks, communicate proactively with the Science and Tech project lead and other stakeholders.
+They have the responsibility to ensure that pull requests, issues, etc are handled in a timely manner.

 The full-time developer [TBD](https://github.com/TBD), is a post-doc who is 100% focused on developing the NDCN Omics browser and refining it into a widely deployed and performant tool for the -omics research community.